Scalloping Florida’s Nature Coast: A Delicious Adventure

 As we pulled up to the dock at MacRae’s, Local Boys Scallop Cleaning was there to clean our catch.
 The $5/gallon to clean them was more than worth it to me.
 This seasonal enterprise, owned by Cletis Huggins, and operated by the Huggins family is available throughout the entire scallop season.
 When asked what they do with the shells, Cletis replied, “We save them up all day and then boat them over and put them back in the river.”
 All part of the natural cycle.

 After tipping our captain, we picked up our cleaned scallops and headed up to Oysters in Crystal River to have our fresh catch cooked.
 I called William Bunch, Oysters owner and Chef, to alert him that we were coming.
 He welcomed us when we arrived and took our freshly caught and shucked scallops to the kitchen for processing.

-After agreeing on having some scallops blackened and some fried, Jade ordered clam chowder and I ordered gumbo.
+We agreed on having some scallops blackened and some fried.
+Jade ordered clam chowder and I ordered gumbo.
 We enjoyed the soups and relished in our adventure as we waited for the main course.
 William went back to work his magic.

 Giddy from our adventure, we reminisced about the water’s beauty, the adventure of the hunt, and the wonderful feeling of communing with the sea life in the Gulf.

 We had seen dolphin, osprey, mullet and who knows how many fishes swimming around us.
 Jade commented, “The water, the sea life, and waving sea grass made this experience more than I could have imagined.
 The scallops are a bonus – and I can’t wait to eat them!”

 In time, William came back with two large bowls of our catch, one blackened and one fried, along with plates for each of us with heaping sides of macaroni and cheese and his delicious hush puppies.